-The work that provided the basis for this publication was supported by funding under a grant with the U.S. Department of Housing and Urban Development.
+This publication was supported by funding under a grant with the U.S. Department of Housing and Urban Development.
 The substance and findings of the work are dedicated to the public.
 The authors and publisher are solely responsible for the accuracy of the statements and interpretations contained in this publication.
 Such interpretations do not necessarily reflect the view of the Federal Government.